Meet The Team

 Becky Alexander – Food Critic

 Becky is a food writer and book editor.
 She is in the Guild of Food Writers.
 She has lived in St Albans for over 15 years and often works in London for book publishers such as Bloomsbury, Penguin, Dorling Kindersley, Vermilion and Nourish Books.
 Her first food book Packed! co-written with nutritionist Michelle Lake was published in February 2017 by Nourish Books.
-Her Herts Advertiser column covers things about local farmers, producers, pubs, independent shops, cafes and restaurants.
-You can find Becky on twitter @thelocalfoodie and on instagram posting with my co-author Michelle @packedwithgoodthings.
+Her Herts Advertiser column covers things about local farmers, producers, pubs, independent shops, cafes, and restaurants.
+You can find Becky on twitter @thelocalfoodie and on Instagram posting with her co-author Michelle @packedwithgoodthings.

 David Widdowson – Theatre Correspondent